CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ### Body

-The Body is used to define the body of the email.
+The Body is used to define the body of the email message.

 | | |
 |--------------------|---------------------------|